rendall/icebreakers/QUESTIONS.md

   * Tell us about the last time you got angry with a co-worker.
 What was the cause?
   * Where do you want to see yourself in 10 years?
   * In one word, what is the greatest challenge you have faced this month?
-  * Who would you be in a parallel universe?Lifestyle
+  * Who would you be in a parallel universe?
   * In three words, how would your family and friends describe you?
   * What's your most favorite place to travel to, and why?
   * What's your life's biggest dream?